US Peace Memorial Foundation: US Peace Prize

 The foundation awards the US Peace Prize annually to recognize and honor American antiwar leaders.
 To be considered, the nominee must be a U.S. citizen, permanent resident, or organization; have up-to-date and documented antiwar/peace activities in the US Peace Registry; and be active and prominent in antiwar/peace work within the 16 months before April 30 of the nomination year.
 It recognizes the "most outstanding and prominent American antiwar leaders."
 The award's first recipient was Cindy Sheehan in 2009.
 The mission of the prize is "to inspire other Americans to speak out against war and to work for peace."
 The award is presented during an annual ceremony.
 Prize winners receive a plaque, but no monetary award.
 They are also designated as Founding Members of the foundation.
+The US Peace Prize has been contrasted to the Nobel Peace Prize and described as one of the nation’s most respected honors for antiwar leadership.

 Selection process

 Nominees are selected from those listed in the US Peace Registry and must have documented antiwar activities within the 16-month period leading up to April 30 of the nomination year.

 Nominations for the prize are submitted by honorees and founding members of the US Peace Memorial Foundation.
 The US Peace Memorial Foundation’s Board of Directors chooses the winner.

 The 2024 Peace Prize nominees were: Community Peacemaker Teams, Merchants of Death War Crimes Tribunal, Louis H. Pumphrey, and Ellen Thomas.

+The final nominees in 2025 were Gerry Condon, Joseph Gerson, National Priorities Project, and Timmon Wallis.